 Most people tasted several pies, then helped themselves to a larger serving of their favorite one.
 The result was much fewer leftovers than in past years when we would have 4 or 5 full-size pies.

 So few that I didn’t feel guilty about tossing remainders at the end of the day.

 For Those of You Worried About People Not Getting Enough To Eat:

 I remind myself that anything in short supply suddenly seems more precious and popular.
 Better to have people fighting over the last piece than trying to palm off half a cake on people who don’t want it or, worse, me eating it later.
 After all, we’re talking about dessert here.
 Nobody NEEDS it.

 A Word of Caution About Downsizing Recipes:

 For things like pie or tart crusts, you may need more like 2/3 or 3/4 of a recipe.
-I like to double a one-pie-crust recipe and then make 3 smaller crusts instead of 2 larger ones.
+For example, I like to double a one-pie-crust recipe and then make three smaller crusts instead of 2 larger ones.
 The same rule applies to frosting.